amarsinghen/santander-product-recommendation/README.md

-# santander-product-recommendation
+# santander-product-recommendation for the customers using xgboost
-Santander Product Recommendation Competition, Kaggle

 This repo has 3 jupyter notebooks:
 1. Santander_Product_Recommendation.ipynb - Preliminary EDA and basic modeling try outs